astronomer/airflow-guides/guides/scripts-bash-operator.md

 ---
-title: "Running scripts using the BashOperator"
+title: "Using the BashOperator"
-description: "Learn and troubleshoot how to run shell scripts using the Bash Operator in Airflow"
+description: "Learn how to use the BashOperator in Airflow to execute bash commands and scripts in any programming language"
 date: 2018-07-17T00:00:00.000Z
 slug: "scripts-bash-operator"
 heroImagePath: null